arnegue/NMEA-Seatalk-Multiplexer/README.md

 * pywin32 (for Windows if ``SetTimeFromGPS`` is enabled)

 To install these packages: `python3.<version> -m pip install <package>`.
 (Ensure that curio has the correct version).

-## Why
-I tried to work with [marnav](https://github.com/mariokonrad/marnav/)'s library.
-It is a huge and good project.
- But for me it seemed too complicated and over the top:

-* Written in C++
-* Many dependencies
-* Only works on Linux
-* To set it up is complex/complicated

-Why am I writing that?
-I don't want to run that project on a "big" computer.
-I wanted to get this done on a Raspberry Pi-like system (in my case an Orange Pi Zero).
-It was a little too much just for testing to set up a remote-debugger and cross compiler.